 My older daughter is not quite there yet and I thank God for that.
 We are mostly comfortable.
 Spacious home, a pool in the yard, a room big enough to dream in and things to do in the meantime.
 Homework, martial arts, school, babysitting, singing, theatre.
 So many trips I still hope to take with my family now, and maybe later too, when she is my grownup daughter headed towards a life with her own family.

 So many moments right now feature this leading lady Independence and her understudy Teenage Stubbornness.
 New milestones to meet every week.
 Sometimes I see results of hard work and parenting and the many sleepless nights.
 Sometimes I wonder, I hope and I keep repeating the rules, the goals, the lessons hope she takes with her for a life beyond this van, this city and this home.

 There are still a lot of things I want to say to my daughter.

 I wish you’d stayed small a bit longer.
 I wish I’d been able to pick you up into my arms and carry you from the car to your bed at least a dozen more times.
 Wish you’d fallen asleep curled up on my chest weeks longer.
 But I’m also happy you grew, learned and walked on time.

 I hope you know endless, unconditional love is here in my arms and my heart for you, as long as I am alive and then some.
+Some days I wonder who feels growing pains more?
+The mother or the daughter?
 There are days when you are gone to school, like today, when I swear I can see the future and I start to miss you already before you are even gone.

 If I had your ear all day long I would tell you this: